rki-mf1/LARRI/README.md

 ![](https://img.shields.io/badge/uses-Singularity-yellow.svg)
 ![](https://img.shields.io/badge/licence-GPL--3.0-lightgrey.svg)

 This pipeline provides a comprehensive workflow for assembling long reads, supporting input files in FASTQ, BAM, or POD5 formats.
+The focus is on bacterial genomes but the pipeline can be also used for other species (untested).

 ⚠ Note: The pipeline processes only one input type at a time.